-The head of an American PR agency that had spread the false death camp reports later explained: “We are professionals.
+The head of an American PR agency that helped spread the false death camp reports later explained: “We are professionals.
 We had a job to do and we did it.
 We are not paid to be moral.”

-Full documentary: Yugoslavia: The Pictures that Fooled the World (2000)
+- Documentary: Yugoslavia: The Pictures that Fooled the World (TENC, 30 min., 2000)

-2. The Sarajevo Marketplace Massacres (1992-1995)
+2. The Sarajevo “Marketplace Massacres” (1992-1995)

 Another well-known case of propaganda concerns the so-called marketplace massacres during the four-year siege of Sarajevo, in particular the so-called bread line massacre of May 1992 and the two so-called Markale massacres of February 1994 and August 1995.